 Her work has been published in the Journal of the American Planning Association, the Journal of Planning Education and Research, the Journal of Planning Literature, Community Development, Economic Development Quarterly, Policy Studies Journal, The Journal of Migration and Ethnicity, Berkeley Planning Journal and Planning Forum.
-Past funders of her work include the Pew Charitable Trusts, Rockefeller Foundation, Lilly Endowment, the New York Community Trust, the Ford Foundation, the Aspen Institute, the Fannie Mae Foundation, the Meadows Foundation and the US Department of Housing and Urban Development.
+Past funders of her work include the Pew Charitable Trusts, Rockefeller Foundation, Lilly Endowment, the New York Community Trust, the Ford Foundation, the Aspen Institute, the Fannie Mae Foundation, the Meadows Foundation, the Lincoln Land Institute and the US Department of Housing and Urban Development.

 She is also an active participant in state and local affordable housing policy discussions, serving on various state and local task forces concerned with housing issues.
-She currently sits on Austin’s Community Development Commission and is on the board of the Texas Low Income Housing Information Service and of local civic organization LiveableCity.
+She was an appointed member of Austin’s Community Development Commission and currently sits on the board of the Texas Low Income Housing Information Service and of local civic organization LiveableCity.